 Help with accommodation

-If you have an issue or need help with your accommodation, whether on campus or not, our Accommodation Services can help.
-Use the live chat service, phone or email them or go to the Accommodation desk in the Information Centre.
+If you have an issue or need help with your campus accommodation, our Accommodation Services can help; use the live chat, phone or email.
+For all other accommodation enquiries, the Student Hub can help.

 Our healthcare page will help you find a doctor or dentist in York and also advises what to do if you need emergency care or contraception.